mattmc3/zsh_unplugged/README.md

 What this does is simply clones a Zsh plugin's git repository, and then examines that repo for an appropriate .zsh file to use as an init script.
-We then symlink an "init.zsh", which allows us to get the performance advantage of static sourcing rather than searching for which plugin files to load every time we open a new terminal.
+We then symlink an plugin init file if one doesn't exist, which allows us to get the performance advantage of static sourcing rather than searching for which plugin files to load every time we open a new terminal.

-Then, the init.zsh is sourced and the plugin is added to the `fpath`.
+Then, the plugin is sourced and added to `fpath`.
+Also, you get some hypersonic load speed magic if you choose to use the [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) plugin.
+Essentially, if you add this plugin, everything after it loads is defered, meaning you get to your prompt at hypersonic speed!

 ### :question: How do I actually load (source) my plugins?